How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

 The longer your accounts receivable last (i.e., the longer you don’t collect your money), the longer you face limits to investing in production for your next order.
 Uncollected payments tie up working capital and lead to longer business cycles.

-For example, think about the accounting practices of an electricity or water company.
-These companies provide these resources to customers and then bill them after usage.
+Think about the accounting practices of an electricity or water company.
+These companies provide services to customers and then bill them after usage.
 While the companies await payment for the utilities delivered, they will record unpaid invoices in the accounts receivables portion of their balance sheet.

-Let’s dig a little deeper into the definition of accounts receivable to improve your business’ health.
+Let’s dig a little deeper into the various aspects of accounts receivable to and how they can improve your business’ health.

 If your cash flow slows to a trickle, your company will face a cash crunch.
 It’s essential to monitor your finances regularly.
 That starts with two balance sheet basics: